PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

 Using the Reading List:

 - ensures consistent and equal access to reading materials for students.
-- allows the Library to manage stock and access rerquired to support modules.
+- allows the Library to manage stock and access required to support modules.
 - helps you comply with copyright regulations.

 Note: the Reading List tool is supported by the [Library Reading List team](mailto:lib-readinglists@york.ac.uk).